NielsGrove/SQLAdmin/Scripts/sandbox/Powershell class/README.md

 Example on a class with full definition in [`FullClass.ps1`](https://github.com/NielsGrove/SQLAdmin/blob/master/Scripts/sandbox/Powershell%20class/FullClass.ps1).

+### Inheritance

+A simple example on association is in the script file `Association.ps1`.
+A very dynamic object model where each wheel on a vehicle can have individual diameter...

 ### Definition in embedded C\#

 With the CmdLet [`Add-Type`](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/add-type) you can add a .NET class to a PowerShell session.
 Or you can use the CmdLet to define a class with embedded C#.
 There is a nice example in the `Add-Type` documentation.
 But doing it this way does it very difficult to debug the script.
 On the other hand this solution could be usefull when you already have a class defined i C# and want a simple file structure without dll-file(s).